arodri202/oci-rp-list-compartments/README.md

-# Resource Principle function for returning the compartments of a User's Tenancy.
+# Resource Principal function for returning the compartments of a User's Tenancy.

 This function uses Resource Principles to securely receive information about the user's information from OCI and returns a list of all compartments within the tenancy regardless of region.